 How to relax muscles

-Now that we got that out of the way, let’s look at some other things you can do to help get your bullet on target, specifically things you can control.
+Now that we got that out of the way let’s look at some other things you can do to help get your bullet on target, specifically things you can control.

 How you breathe, how you position your body, the way you pull the trigger.
 They all can alter where your bullet lands, and drastically.
 We’ll start with something very basic, relaxation.

 When you’re shooting, the key is to be relaxed.
 What happens if you’re not relaxed?
 Well, you’re just the opposite, you’re tense.
 This tension affects your body, and you end up causing yourself to tremble.
 Think of it this way.
 Pick up any object.
 Now squeeze it really hard—as hard as you can.
 What’s happening?
-Your muscles are becoming tense and you’re trembling.
+Your muscles are becoming tense, and you’re trembling.
 This same thing will happen to your body when shooting if you aren’t relaxed.
 If you’re too tense, you’ll start to tremble, and you may completely miss the target.
 So, do us a favor, relax your muscles, stop straining so much and then shoot.
 However, don’t be a dead fish—that’s too relaxed—because if you don’t have enough control over your muscles, that can cause just as many problems.

 Breath control is important.
-Next, to physically holding the weapon, breath control may be the next most important thing.
+Next, to physically holding the weapon, breath control may be the next most crucial thing.
 Simply put, when and how you breath will affect where your bullet lands.
 For this example, we will address breathing in the prone position.

 Let’s look at that in a step by step process—for those of you not used to breathing